AliSoftware/OHHTTPStubs/README.md

 `OHHTTPStubs` is ideal to write unit tests that normally would perform network requests.
 But if you use it in your unit tests, don't forget to:

-* remove any stubs you installed after each test — to avoid those stubs to still be installed when executing the next Test Case — by calling `[OHHTTPStubs removeAllStubs]` in your `tearDown` method. [see this wiki page for more info](https://github.com/AliSoftware/OHHTTPStubs/wiki/Remove-stubs-after-each-test)
+* remove any stubs you installed after each test — to avoid those stubs to still be installed when executing the next Test Case — by calling `[HTTPStubs removeAllStubs]` in your `tearDown` method. [see this wiki page for more info](https://github.com/AliSoftware/OHHTTPStubs/wiki/Remove-stubs-after-each-test)
 * be sure to wait until the request has received its response before doing your assertions and letting the test case finish (like for any asynchronous test). [see this wiki page for more info](https://github.com/AliSoftware/OHHTTPStubs/wiki/OHHTTPStubs-and-asynchronous-tests)

 ## Automatic loading